Swedish Hospital

 Swedish Hospital (formerly Swedish Covenant Hospital) is a 312-bed nonprofit teaching hospital located on the north side of Chicago, Illinois.
 The hospital offers over 50 medical specialties, including neurosurgery for the spine and brain, integrative cancer care, heart services (including electrophysiology), women's health services, childbirth and emergency services.
 The hospital has more than 600 physicians and 2,500 employees.
 The hospital is accredited by the American Osteopathic Association's Healthcare Facilities Accreditation Program.

 Swedish Hospital was founded in 1886, and historically affiliated with the Evangelical Covenant Church (also called, Swedish Covenant church, as its members in the 19th century were primarily Swedish).
-In 2019, it announced it would become part of NorthShore University HealthSystem.
+It has been part of Endeavor Health since 2019.

 History

 Swedish Covenant Hospital was founded as the Home of Mercy on April 1, 1886, by the Swedish Evangelical Covenant Church Mission Friends.

 In 1899, the hospital began a nurse training program.
 By 1923, fifty doctors had joined the staff and the hospital had earned recognition by both the American Medical Association and the American College of Surgeons.

 In 1903, the hospital completed its first expansion with the construction of Delano Hall.

 In 2004, Swedish Covenant Hospital became a member of the Planetree Alliance, an organization that develops and implements guidelines for patient-centered care.
 The hospital maintained its membership until 2009.

 In 2012, a lawsuit was filed against Swedish Covenant that garnered national attention after the Associated Press reported on the lawsuit.
 The suit alleged that the hospital failed to meet its mission by not providing adequate free and reduced cost care to two low-income uninsured patients.

 In March 2014, Swedish Covenant Hospital became affiliated with St George's, University of London.

 In the fall of 2014, Swedish Covenant Hospital opened the Mayora Rosenberg Women's Health Center.
 In November 2014, Swedish Covenant Hospital announced a partnership with Land of Lincoln Health (LLH) and began offering medical insurance plans to individuals and small businesses.

 In June 2015, Swedish Covenant Hospital opened its first immediate care center in Chicago's Sauganash neighborhood.
 In November 2015, Mark Newton announced his intentions to step down as president and CEO of the company in June 2016.
 He was replaced by Anthony Guaccio, who was previously the chief operating officer of the company.

 In May 2016, Swedish Covenant Hospital's Nurse-Midwifery Group announced the launch of a CenteringPregnancy program, allowing expecting mothers with similar due dates and their providers to develop long-lasting relationships with one another in a comfortable group setting.

 In June 2019, NorthShore University HealthSystem agreed to purchase Swedish Covenant.
 Following the acquisition, the hospital was renamed Swedish Hospital in 2020.